 The SME Angle

 The advantages offered by SD-WAN means that it is only a matter of time before Small and Medium Enterprises (SMEs) that operate from multiple locations start using the technology to improve the quality of experience.
-The growing broadband ecosystem in the country and Government’s push for digital economy means that more and more SMEs would be expanding their business and using SD-WAN to operate from multiple locations.
+The growing broadband ecosystem in the country and the Government’s push for the digital economy means that more and more SMEs would be expanding their business and using SD-WAN to operate from multiple locations.

 This is also because the technology enables them to address many issues.
 SME’s often struggle with IT management and expenditure of managing infrastructure and operations in multiple locations.
 SD-WAN not only helps in bringing down the cost but also in simplifying and automating the network for improved operational efficiency.
-It also enhances the security of the network and provides SMEs with cloud-based WAN connection.
+It also enhances the security of the network and provides SMEs with a cloud-based WAN connection.